Legend of Djel

 Legend of Djel is an adventure game developed by Coktel Vision and Inférence and published in 1989 by Tomahawk for Amiga, Atari ST, and MS-DOS.

 Plot

 The player takes the role of a gnome named Djel.
 On their deathbed, his parents ask him to clear their name, proving they were of good moral character and not the magic-using troublemakers they were known for.
 He also needs to defeat a sorcerer.

 Gameplay

 The game is a point-and-click adventure with 30 screens.
+The objectives in the game are: